DaniSchechter/Protobuf-Stripper/README.md

 ## Folders to be Created under the root directory of the project

-1. **keys** - containing all the certificatese the program generates for secure HTTPS connection.
+1. **.sslkeys** - containing all the certificatese the program generates for secure HTTPS connection.
 *scripts/generate_certificate.sh* will add the certificates under this folder

-2. **keys/ROOT** - containing the self generated ROOT CA and private keys that will be used to sign every leaf certificate.
+2. **.sslkeys/ROOT** - containing the self generated ROOT CA and private keys that will be used to sign every leaf certificate.

 ## Generating the needed files